Cranberry Floating Candle Centerpiece

 The easiest way to make candles float is to place a tea light in a clear glass floating candle holder.
 I found these candle holders solve several issues many of us have had with floating candles.

-Or you follow the steps below to make floating candles from scratch!
+Another option is to follow the steps below to make floating candles from scratch!

 Making Floating Candles From Scratch